 Contact a Houston Estate Planning Attorney

 If you or a loved one needs assistance drafting an estate plan, contact the Houston estate planning attorneys at McCulloch & Miller, PLLC.
 With decades of experience helping Texans with a wide variety of estate planning issues, our attorneys can answer your questions about gifting property to minors—along with other estate planning topics.
 Estate planning should not be another added stress to your lives—we can ensure this is one less thing to worry about.
-To speak with one of our knowledgeable attorneys and to schedule a free initial consultation, give us a call today at 713-333-8900.
+To speak with one of our knowledgeable attorneys and to schedule an initial consultation, give us a call today at 713-333-8900.